cce-bigdataintro-1160/CEBD-1160-fall-2019-site/8-ml.md

 ##### Logistic Regression - for Classification problems
 * [Logistic regression](http://scipy-lectures.org/packages/scikit-learn/auto_examples/plot_iris_knn.html) is a supervised ML [estimator/algorithm](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) from sklearn meant to predict categorical features
 * Adds [Sigmoid/Logistic](https://en.wikipedia.org/wiki/Sigmoid_function) function over the linear regression, limiting the result in a score from 0 to 1.
 We then set a threshold to define whether an item belongs to a class or not
+* We'll use labelled data to try to predict unlabelled data class/categories using known feature values
 * On multiclass linear regression, the class with the highest probability "wins"
 * Let's look at some [examples](https://github.com/cce-bigdataintro-1160/spring2019/tree/master/class7-notebook) in order to create a model to predict data